Doris Day still sings at 87, offers fans "My Heart"

 "I had a lot of bumps, but each one led me to something better," she said.

-Of all her endeavours, Day said she loved singing the most -- singing and the movies equally, on second thought.
-Of her favourite memories, she said, are those when she first became a singer in a big band with a swinging sound.
+Of all her endeavors, Day said she loved singing the most -- singing and the movies equally, on second thought.
+Of her favorite memories, she said, are those when she first became a singer in a big band with a swinging sound.

 "My Heart" already has been released in Great Britain, and it landed in the top 10 on U.K. record charts, making Day among the oldest singers ever to earn that achievement.